IxI-Enki/POSE_2025_26_uebung_02/README.md

 due_date: '2025-09-30 00:00'
 ---

-A repository for the SEeToDoList assignment.
-This repo contains the standardized structure, the extracted Moodle brief, and space for documentation and deliverables.
+This repository contains the Moodle assignment for SEeToDoList (assignment code: 2526_78ABIF_78ACIF_POS_GEHR), standardized for documentation and submission.

 ## 1. Goals